-“English brings great text to life, learning and building on analytical techniques, providing a greater understanding of literature and wider context.” – Lee R
+“English brings great texts to life, learning and building on analytical techniques, and provides a greater understanding of literature and wider context” – Lee R

 English Literature opens up a wide variety of careers due to the wide range of skills that students demonstrate.